lino-framework/book/docs/specs/ledger.rst

 Registering a voucher
 =====================

+.. class:: RegistrableVoucher

+  .. attribute:: toggle_state

+    Toggle between "registered" and "draft" state.

+    A one-click action to quickly toggle between the two the most-used states of a voucher.

+  .. attribute:: hide_editable_number

+    We usually don't want to see the number of a voucher in an editable state because that number may change.
+We prefer to see the primary key prefixed with a hash to indicate that the voucher is not registered.
+But sometimes (e.g. in :mod:`lino_xl.lib.orders`) we want to disable this feature.
+NB we might simply override :meth:`__str__`, but maybe this feature will be used in other contexts as well.

 A :term:`voucher` is always in one of the three states "Draft", "Registered" or "Cancelled".
 "Registering a voucher" means to change it status from "Draft" to